chrisdwheatley/blog-posts/consistent-page-titles-on-your-ghost-blog.md

+**Edit:** The pull request mentioned in this post highlighted a few issues with my inital thinking but the general gist of my idea is still applicable.
+If you want to ensure that search engines are consistent in how they display your page titles then follow my method below.

 #### Here's a quick tip for fellow Ghost bloggers to help make your page titles more consistent and possibly more SEO friendly at the same time.

 In the current version of Ghost (0.5.1) page titles are structured like so,